Recently, on this blog, I confessed.

 Click images below to enlarge.

 Two other blue jays sometimes take advantage of special rates on Jayvago to make tourist excursions to our fine province.
-The Blue Jay, widespread in eastern North America, occasionally shows up even in the Okanagan as one did last winter and another this fall.
+The Blue Jay, widespread in eastern North America, occasionally shows up even in the Okanagan as one did last January (2016) and another this fall (2016).
 When Nanae and I travelled to Atlantic Canada this autumn, we saw tons of Blue Jays in many places; what a thrill!

 The California Scrub Jay prefers to spend its time south of the border, but occasionally sneaks into BC’s Lower Mainland, indeed into New Westminster where we used to live.
 (While I’ve seen one there, I don’t have any photos.)